 1. Celebrate birthdays with a special touch.

 Some people may forget a family member or friend's birthday, but no one forgets their own birthday, even if they chose not to celebrate it.
 Therefore, as a leader, it's important to remember your employees' birthdays.

-If your company celebrates all employees' birthdays together monthly, make it a point to recognize each separate employee within the monthly group of birthdays.
-Mentioning every single employee makes people feel unique.
+If your company or team celebrates all employees' birthdays at the same time each month, make it a point to recognize each separate employee within the monthly group of birthdays.
+Mentioning every single employee makes people feel seen.